Worst-case search in constrained uncertainty space for robust H-infinity synthesis: Illustration: robust control of a satellite

-The benchmark used in this study is designed to be challenging regarding robustness.
-We consider a spacecraft composed of one rigid body connected to two large flexible solar panels.
-The clamped-free natural frequencies are 0.20, 0.50, 0.75 and 0.85 rad/s for each panel.
-The resulting 8 nominal free-free frequencies are between 0.20 and 4.2 rad/s for the whole spacecraft.
-Uncertainties are considered on various mechanical properties: \begin{itemize} \item Each clamped-free frequency exhibits a common 10\% across both panels, along with an additional 5\% asymmetric uncertainty.
-Modal damping is 0.001 for each clamped-free mode. \item The mass, center of mass, inertia (MCI) properties of the solar panel are uncertain, as well as the modal participation factors of the flexible modes. \item The angle between the central body and the solar arrays may have any value between $-\pi$ and $+\pi$. \item The central body also has uncertain MCI properties. \item We also consider an uncertain stiffness and damping in the rotation of the solar array, as a simple solar array driving mechanism (SADM) model. \end{itemize} In total, there are 43 uncertain parameters $\delta_i$ (normalized such that $-1 \leq \delta_i \leq 1$, without loss of generality) regrouped in a vector $\delta$.
-Noting $M_P(\delta)$ the mass matrix at attachment point $P$ of a solar panel, and $L_P(\delta)$ the matrix of modal participation factors, the robustness analysis should exclude any configuration $\delta$ such that the residual mass matrix defined in equation \eqref{eq:Mr} is not positive definite (indeed, such configurations do not represent a physical system).
+We consider a spacecraft, composed of one rigid body connected to two large flexible solar panels.
+Uncertainties are considered on various mechanical properties; in total, there are 43 uncertain parameters $\delta_i$, and the $\Delta$ block of the LFT has size 204.
+The spacecraft model $G(s, \delta)$ is generated with the Satellite Dynamics Toolbox of \cite{Alazard2020,Sanfedino2023sdt}.
+Denoting by $M_P(\delta)$ the mass matrix at the attachment point $P$ of the solar panel, and by $L_P(\delta)$ the matrix of modal participation factors obtained from a finite element modal analysis, the robustness analysis should exclude any configuration $\delta$ such that the residual mass matrix $M_r(\delta)$ defined in Eq.~\eqref{eq:Mr} is not positive definite (indeed, such configurations do not represent a physical system).
 Hence the nonlinear constraint:

 which can also be written under a scalar form: